-Separate measures of Quanta's assets and cash flows by reportable segment, including capital expenditures, are not produced or utilized by management to evaluate segment performance.
-Certain of Quanta's fixed assets are used on an interchangeable basis across its reportable segments.
-The following table sets forth depreciation expense by segment for the years ended December 31, 2023, 2022, and 2021.
-The table shows dollars in thousands:
+Separate measures of Quanta's assets and cash flows by reportable segment, including capital expenditures, are not produced or utilized by the Chief Executive Officer to evaluate segment performance since certain of Quanta's fixed assets are used on an interchangeable basis across its reportable segments.
+As such, for reporting purposes, total depreciation expense is determined quarterly by allocating depreciation expense at each legal entity to Quanta's reportable segments based on the ratio of each legal entity's revenue contribution to each of Quanta's segments.